T-Pau/Anykey/BUILDING.md

 ### ZX Spectrum

-The version for the ZX Spectrum is written in [Z88DK](https://z88dk.org/site/).
+The version for the ZX Spectrum is written in [Z88DK](https://z88dk.org/site/), a build from 2022 is required.

 You also need [tzxtools](https://shredzone.org/docs/tzxtools/).